 Getting Started 🔗

 Unicorn is a lightweight, embeddable implementation of common Unicode® algorithms written in C99.
 The easiest way to integrate Unicorn into your project is to consume it as an amalgamation.
-The amalgamation is a pair of header and source files that you can compile with your project.
+The amalgamation is a pair of header and source files that you compile directly with your project.
 Alternatively, you can consume Unicorn the “traditional” way by compiling it as a library and linking it with your application.

 and unicorn.h